eleweek/EEG_entrainment/README.md

 2. `python scripts/vsync_test.py`.
 Full-screen Vsync-toggle test both `pygame_gui` and `pygame`.
 Press Enter to toggle on/off Vsync to see how it'd affect the FPS that's displayed in the center of the screen.

 3. `python scripts/vsync_test.py`.
 Full-screen Vsync-toggle test that only uses `pygame`, an updated version of the previous script.

+## Miscellaneous scripts

+1. `python scripts/calculate_possible_flicker_rates.py 175 165 144 120 100`.
+Calculates possible flicker rates from a list of static fixed refresh rates as well as deltas between them so you can estimate max possible error between a person's IAF and their flicker rate